KNOWLEDGE ABOUT ELASTOMERS AND SEALINGS MADE CLEAR

 Overheating of sealing materials in most cases leads to embrittlement and premature seal failure.

-Expertise of damage analysis: chemical degradation and swelling
+Chemical degradation and swelling

 The use of sealing materials in incompatible media can cause chemical degradation or excessive swelling, which should be avoided in any case.